open-cluster-management-io/sdk-go/pkg/cloudevents/README.md

 ### Kafka Protocol/Driver

 Kafka Protocol/Drive is not enabled by default.
-You need to add `-tags=kafka` to build when you need Kafka.
+To enable it, add the `-tags=kafka` flag before the build.

-Here's an example of a YAML configuration for the Kafka protocol:
+Here’s a sample configuration for Kafka in YAML:

 ```yaml
 bootstrapServer: kafka.example.com:9092